osamanadeem9/ppm-image-editor/README.md

 ## Output

-The working of the program is shown in [snapshot](/SNAPSHOT) folder
+The output images created using the program are shown in [snapshot](/SNAPSHOT) folder

 ## Details